top of page

 Physiotherapist/ Director

-Katrina hopes to bring her physiotherapy skills together with your knowledge of your child to create an individual therapy plan that will help your little one reach their best physical potential!
+Katrina’s goal is to combine her physiotherapy expertise with your unique knowledge of your child, creating an individual therapy plan that supports your little one to reach their fullest potential.

 IMG_7496.jpeg